 History and Purpose

 The Board of Trustees of the University of Louisville established The Trustees Award in 1989 to honor faculty who individually impact the future of our students.
 The award is intended to recognize faculty (full- or part-time; undergraduate, graduate, or professional; even groups of faculty) who have had, currently or in the past, an extraordinary impact on students.
-The recipient will receive a $5,000 award which will be presented at University Commencement ceremonies on May 8, 2021.
+The recipient will receive a commemorative plaque and a $5,000 award.

 All faculty (with the exception of previous winners, graduate teaching assistants, and doctoral candidates) are eligible to receive this award.
 Self-nomination is not permitted.